 Cumulatively, if all quantified actions were implemented, there would be a reduction in GHGs from 62.1 to 50.4 MMtCO2e by 2025.
 This is 11.7 MMtCO2e below the BAU projection if no actions other than federal CAFE standards were implemented.
 Figure EX-5 illustrates the projected results from different reduction strategies.
+Figure EX-5b illustrates the projected results after removing emissions from aviation refueling unrelated to Alaska activities and beyond the state's control from the baseline BAU.
+If all quantified actions were implemented, the BAU GHG emissions without transient aviation refueling would be reduced from 58.5 to 46.8 MMtCO2e by 2025.

-The green line on this graph (the lowest line) illustrates the reduction target that the Cross-Cutting Issues (CC) TWG recommended that the Sub-Cabinet consider as a statewide goal.
-For comparison purposes, the recommended emission reduction goal from the Western Climate Initiative (WCI) is also shown.
+The lowest line on these graphs illustrates the reduction target that the Cross-Cutting Issues (CC) TWG recommended that the Sub-Cabinet consider as a statewide goal.
+This represents reductions of 20% below 1990 GHG emissions levels by 2020, and 80% below 1990 levels by 2050.
+For comparison purposes, the recommended emission reduction goal from the Western Climate Initiative (WCI) is also shown on each.
 WCI is comprised of seven western states and four Canadian provinces as members; seven other U.S. states and six Mexican states are observers.
 Alaska is an observer state.